Pranjal-eBuilds/Pranjal-eBuilds/README.md

 ---

-### 📁 What You’ll Find Here

-- 🔓 Open-source projects with honest documentation
-- 📝 Reflections on what I understand, what I don’t, and what I’m learning
-- 🧰 Real effort: no fake flexing, no shortcuts — just progress
-- 📈 A growing archive of projects that reflect how I think, work, and learn

----

 ### 🔍 What I Know (Right Now)

-- ❌ I don’t fully know how to code — yet
-- ✅ But I *do* know how to think clearly, ask better questions, and chase solutions
+- ✅ I know how to think clearly, ask better questions, and chase solutions
 - ⚙️ I explore, prototype, and learn by building, not waiting
 - 🤝 I treat AI as a collaborator, not a crutch — and I always credit where credit’s due